EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Experimentation

 \subsection{Augmentation}

-Data is carefully augmented with the help of pseudo labeling which is the process of adding confident predicted test data to the training data.

-Inorder to make the Cross Validation (CV) less over-optimistic, we excluded the pseudo labels from validation folds.
-In other words, get the labels, run the kfold on only the original data points with real labels, and add the labels to train exactly at training time.
-That way the CV isn't biased by easy and artificially noiseless targets.
+We augment the data carefully with the help of pseudo labeling which is the process of adding confident predicted test data to the training data.
+Inorder to make the Cross Validation (CV) scheme less over-optimistic, we exclude the pseudo labels from the validation folds.
+In other words, once we retrieve the labels, we run the Kfold technique on only the original data points with real labels, and then add the labels to train exactly at training time.
+That way, the CV isn't biased by easy and artificially noiseless targets.
+It is augmented using the criteria:

-where $\hat{y}$ is the meta-prediction on the $12K$ test-set and $\hat{y_{new}}$ is the new label associated with it.
-These are then concatenated back to the train set to develop the final model.
-The thresholds were decided based on several optimization ranges so as to maximize the F-score on holdout dev set.
+where, $\hat{y_\text{roberta}}$ is the meta-prediction on the 12K test-set using {RoBERTa-base} and $\hat{y_{\text{new}}}$ is the new label associated with it.
+These are then concatenated back to the train set, making an augmented data of 18.915K Tweets to develop the final model.
+In other words, 11.915K out of 12K Tweets in the test-set are identified as confident predictions after pseduo labeling.
+The thresholds are decided based on several optimization ranges so as to maximize the $F_1$ score on the holdout development set.